Max Brödel: Johns Hopkins Hospital

 In 1938, a portrait of Brödel by artist Thomas C. Corner, was presented and displayed in the halls of the Johns Hopkins University School of Medicine alongside portraits of medical pioneers, William Osler, William Stewart Halsted, Howard Atwood Kelly, and William H. Welch.
 This display of recognition was initiated by the vice president of the W.B.
 Saunders medical publishing company, Mr. R.W.
 Greene.

 Brödel Archives

 The majority of Brödel's illustrations and his uncompleted manuscript are housed in the Brödel archives located at the Johns Hopkins School of Medicine.
 Visitors and researchers are allowed to reproduce a selection of his works with special permission.
-All of Brödel's work for Dr. Kelly and Thomas S. Cullen are numbered from 1 to 989.
+All of Brödel's work for Kelly and Thomas S. Cullen are numbered from 1 to 989.